Georgi Plekhanov: Family and youth

 Georgi Valentinovich Plekhanov was born on in the Russian village of Gudalovka in the Tambov Governorate.
 He was born into a noble family of Volga Tatar ancestry.
 Plekhanov's father, Valentin, was a member of the lower stratum of the landed gentry.
 He possessed about 270 acres of land and some 50 serfs.
 Valentin was a military man who had served in the Crimean War and in the suppression of the 1863 Polish uprising.
 In later life, he managed his estate and was described by his children and former serfs as severe and sometimes violent.
-Despite his opposition to the emancipation reform of 1861, which freed the serfs and deprived him of half his estate, he attempted to adapt to the new conditions of capitalism.
-Valentin sought to instill in his children the values of manliness, courage, self-reliance, and activity, and discouraged idleness.
+Despite his opposition to the emancipation reform of 1861, which freed the serfs and deprived him of half his estate, Valentin attempted to adapt to the new conditions of capitalism.
+He sought to instill in his children the values of manliness, courage, self-reliance, and activity, and discouraged idleness.

 Plekhanov's mother, Maria Feodorovna, was distantly related to the famed literary critic Vissarion Belinsky.
 She was Valentin's second wife; they married in 1855, and Georgi was the first of their five children.
 Maria was a gentle and compassionate woman who undertook the early education of her children.
 She encouraged Georgi's intellectual interests, teaching him to read at an early age.
 Plekhanov later recalled that it was she who instilled in him a sense of altruism and justice.
 His relationship with his mother was warm, while his relationship with his father was more reserved.